-There are a number of clients with BPD in this program, and I think it would be safe to say that all of these individuals have a considerable trauma history.
-This may be a gross over-generalization, but in my experience that pose the greatest challenge to service providers, and I would like to see more service providers take ownership of that rather than shifting blame to the clients.
+A number of clients in the program have BPD, and most, if not all, have a considerable trauma history.
+This may be a gross over-generalization, but in my experience, clients with BPD pose the greatest challenge to service providers, and I would like to see more service providers take ownership of that rather than shifting blame to the clients.

-Time and time again I have seen it develop into a combative relationship with the client, but I can’t think of a single time when I’ve known a care provider to take responsibility and acknowledge that by using this type of approach they have contributed to the problem rather than the solution.
+Time and time again, I’ve seen it develop into a combative relationship with the client.
+Yet I can’t think of a single time when I’ve known a care provider to take responsibility and acknowledge that their approach has contributed to the problem rather than the solution.
 It’s always the client that gets blamed, and this ends up becoming a self-fulfilling prophecy by reinforcing stigmatized ideas.
 If you treat someone like a bratty child, then it’s likely they will react like a child; I’m not sure why this is so hard to grasp.

 It reminded me of a former client of the program, another female with BPD.
 Staff often described her as game-y, and trying to negotiate around things like which meds she would and wouldn’t take.
-All of the other nurses took a paternalistic, you-must-do-as-I-say approach, and they found her difficult to deal with, and she often refused at least some of her meds.
+All of the other nurses took a paternalistic, you-must-do-as-I-say approach.
+They found her difficult to deal with, and she often refused at least some of her meds.

 In my current workplace culture, any attempts to rock the boat are considered totally unacceptable, and I feel powerless to bring about change.
 I seem to be viewed as the nurse who is “too easy” on clients with BPD, and it really saddens me that there are people who think they need to be “hard” on that same group of clients.

 I’ll put it out to my blogging buddies with BPD – have you encountered the rigid limit-setting type of care provider, and what has that been like for you?

 There’s more on mental illness stigma on the Stop Stigma page.